Jacob-Friesen/obscurejs/README.md

 * [arrayFrom.js](http://obscurejavascript.tumblr.com/post/160414597180/arrayfrom-in-javascript): Array.from and how it simplifies multiple types of array conversions.
 * [constructor.js](http://obscurejavascript.tumblr.com/post/157159010351/constructors-in-javascript): How the constructor property in ever JS object is useful.
 * [destructuringAssignment.js](http://obscurejavascript.tumblr.com/post/160918757847/destructuring-assignments-in-javascript): Assigning to multiple variables by mapping directly to an object.
-* [findAsyncInOrder.js](#): A quick pattern to find a set of async items that can be easily switched to other forms.
+* [findAsyncInOrder.js](http://obscurejavascript.tumblr.com/post/161975657381/finding-a-list-of-objects-asynchronously-in): A quick pattern to find a set of async items that can be easily switched to other forms.
 * [fluentInterface.js](http://obscurejavascript.tumblr.com/post/158860952073/fluent-interfaces-in-javascript): An explanation of fluent interfaces and how repeater methods can be added to them.
 * [forOf.js](http://obscurejavascript.tumblr.com/post/159384822891/forof-in-javascript): What `for...of` loops are.
 * [getterSetterAutomation.js](http://obscurejavascript.tumblr.com/post/159121952199/gettersetter-automation-in-javascript): How to automate getters and setters for functions.
 * [hasDecimals.js](http://obscurejavascript.tumblr.com/post/161436529424/checking-for-decimals-in-javascript): A quick way to check for decimals for all types.
 * [infinity.js](http://obscurejavascript.tumblr.com/post/156857118520/infinity-in-javascript): Infinity and JS calculation error handling.
 * [letAndConstUsage.js](http://obscurejavascript.tumblr.com/post/157452525608/when-to-use-let-and-const-in-javascript): When to use `let` and `const` in JS.
+* [makeImmutable.js](#\): How to make any object in JavaScript immutable.
 * [mapObject.js](http://obscurejavascript.tumblr.com/post/159909708344/javascripts-map-object): An example of the `Map` object and how it can be useful compared to plain objects
 * [nodeExec.js](http://obscurejavascript.tumblr.com/post/161173230217/nodejs-exec) Executing external system commands in Node.js. **Node.js Only**
 * [newImplementation.js](http://obscurejavascript.tumblr.com/post/158320067365/new-explained-in-javascript): Demonstrating how `new` works with a polyfill-like implementation.